Kitware/vtk-examples/src/Cxx.md

 [HideActor](/Cxx/Visualization/HideActor) | vtkPropCollection vtkProp | visible
 [HideAllActors](/Cxx/Visualization/HideAllActors) | vtkRenderer | Hide all actors.
 [HyperStreamline](/Cxx/VisualizationAlgorithms/HyperStreamline) | vtkHyperStreamline | Example of hyperstreamlines, the four hyperstreamlines shown are integrated along the minor principle stress axis.
 A plane (colored with a different lookup table) is also shown.
-[ImageMapper](/Cxx/Visualization/ImageMapper) | vtkImageMapper | Display an image in 2D.
-[ImageOrder](/Cxx/Visualization/ImageOrder) | vtkRenderer | Determine the display order of a stack of images.
-[ImageOrientation](/Cxx/Visualization/ImageOrientation) | vtkInteractorStyleImage | Orientation of the view of an image.
-[ImageTransparency](/Cxx/Visualization/ImageTransparency) | vtkImageData | Set transparency of image pixels.
 [InterpolateCamera](Cxx/Rendering/InterpolateCamera) | vtkInterpolateCamera | Move a camera along a path generated from multiple camera views.
 [IronIsoSurface](/Cxx/VisualizationAlgorithms/IronIsoSurface) | vtkContourFilter | Marching cubes surface of iron-protein.
 [IsosurfaceSampling](/Cxx/Visualization/IsosurfaceSampling) | vtkProbeFilter | Demonstrates how to create point data on an isosurface.